Blasting Trump's 'Unacceptable Behavior,' Iowa Lawmaker Leaves GOP After 40+ Years

 McKean said he also doesn't like what he's seeing at the national level.

 "With the 2020 presidential election looming on the horizon, I feel, as a Republican, that I need to be able to support the standard bearer of our party," McKean said.
-"Unfortunately that is something I'm unable to do."
+"Unfortunately, that is something I'm unable to do."

 He said he believes the country will "soon pay a heavy price" for Trump's policies and rhetoric.
-"Unacceptable behavior should be called out for what it is," McKean said during during a press conference in Des Moines.
+"Unacceptable behavior should be called out for what it is," McKean said during a press conference in Des Moines.

 This narrows the party split in the Iowa House of Representatives to 53 Republicans and 47 Democrats.

-McKean said this was a gradual decision and there wasn't a single event that convinced him to make the switch.
+McKean said that this was a gradual decision and that there wasn't a single event that persuaded him to make the switch.
 He said he considers himself a political moderate, and he thinks there is room for him in the Democratic Party.

 Democratic House Minority Leader Todd Prichard said the House Democrats are welcoming McKean because he shares their goal of "moving the state forward."